openware/kaigara/README.md

       secret:
         key1: value1
 ```
+### Dump and output secrets from the SecretStore
-To dump and outputs the secrets from vault, use `kaidump -a <output.yaml>`
+To dump and output secrets from vault, use `kaidump -a <output.yaml>`